 Donate Books & Materials

-Donated items may be added to our collection or may be sold at the Annual Booksale in June.
+Donated items may be added to our collection or sold at the Annual Booksale in June.
 All money raised helps fund our Library programs and services.
 We accept used books, DVDs, puzzles, games, or CDs to the sale.
-Please review the Book Sale Donation Guideline for more information.
-Small numbers of donations may be dropped off at any time, however we ask that if you have a large quantity to make arrangements in advance.
+Please review the pdf document Book Sale Donation Guideline for more information.
+Donations may be dropped off at any time, however we ask that if you have a large quantity to make arrangements in advance.
 Please contact the Library at 519.364.1420 or firstname.lastname@example.org for information about donating large amounts of materials.

 Become a library board member

 We will need trustees to join the library board.
 As a trustee you will become a well-informed advocate for our library and actively support our efforts as we promote our library as a vital community hub and resource in the digital era.
-If you are interested please contact the CEO/Chief Librarian.
+Please contact the CEO/Chief Librarian to learn more.